Table of contents

 Expiration date for share link

 Jottacloud team shares are always with read & write access.
-Filen.io shares are currently read-only.
+Filen.io team shares are currently read-only.

 Jottacloud's public link shares cannot have passwords.
 I'm unsure if there's any benefit of having password on a public share (the link is anyway a random set of characters and numbers).